Copyright © 2001-25 Prem Kamble

 Whenever we encountered situations or conditions that resulted in unpleasant experiences, our brain devised ways to avoid them by retracting, withdrawing, eluding, evading or staying clear of such situations.
 For instance, if you went to a party and had an embarrassing experience, or someone made an unpleasant comment about you, you might judge yourself harshly and add a rule in your rule book: never go to parties again.
 A few repetitions of similar incidents, and this rule became ingrained in your subconscious rule book.
 For the rest of your life, you would subconsciously avoid parties, without your conscious mind being aware of the rule you wrote that has been driving your decisions.

 We have identified the potholes along the path of our lives.
 These potholes are situations or conditions that have caused embarrassment or unpleasant experiences.
-These can also be specific physical traits we have associated with "bad guys to avoid”.
-We term them "mental potholes” because they may not be real; they are creations of our minds.
-As we navigate through life’s journey, we consciously strive to steer clear of these mental potholes (Fig. 2).
+These can also be specific physical traits we have associated with "bad guys to avoid".
+I will call them "mental potholes" because they may not be real; they are creations of our minds.
+As we navigate through life's journey, we consciously strive to steer clear of these mental potholes (Fig. 2).

 Fig. 2: The path we follow in our Life's journey while avoiding mental potholes